 Struggling with getting decent home surveillance because of the cold?
 Find out how the cold weather affects security cameras and what you can do about it.

-5 Ways to Stop Doorbells from Frosting
+6 Ways to Stop Your Doorbell Camera from Freezing

 It’s all well and good knowing why doorbell cameras are sometimes subject to frost and fog, but how do you deal with it?
 Learn how to prevent frozen security cameras with these five clever tricks.

+- For significant fogging: During severe winter weather, bring your video doorbell indoors to dry completely.
 Water and electronics aren’t buddies.
 Prolonged contact with moisture causes irreparable damage.

 If concerned your doorbell camera isn’t sufficiently waterproof, try applying Rain-X or similar water-repellent products.
 These solutions create a waterproof coating on the casing of the camera, making the surface too slippery for water molecules to stay on.